 I am thrilled to be joining in on all of the fun of the One Room Challenge as a guest participant this fall.
 The ORC is something I have followed forever but the timing was never right for me to sign up to participate.
 You may have seen my post a few days ago about our tired guest bathroom and I’m excited to transform this outdated space over the next 6 weeks for the One Room Challenge.
 Of course, it will all be done on a budget. ;)

 Today is the day!
 Reveal day for the One Room Challenge.
-We spent the last few weeks sprucing up our 90s guest bathroom and although we ran into a few issues and had to change a few details, I think we have come a long way from the popcorn ceiling and aqua blue walls.
+We spent the last few weeks sprucing up our 90s guest bathroom and although we ran into a few issues and had to change a few details in the process, I think we have come a long way from the popcorn ceiling and aqua blue walls.
 (All sources linked at bottom of post).

-To dress things up, we added a vertical column of shiplap (for free since we had all materials on hand) and painted it the same gray color as the vanity.
+To add some visual interest and height, we created a vertical column of shiplap (for free since we had all materials on hand) and painted it the same gray color as the vanity.
 The shiplap will hopefully act as a backsplash for the sink but also adds a bit of texture to the walls.

 We broke down and bought a new toilet (the one in there was 20+ years old).
 Since we had to remove it for the new floors, it made sense to go ahead and replace it now before it stops working and we have to buy yet another wax ring to re-install.
 Contrary to what is popular, we bought a shorter toilet since that will be more appropriate for any future kiddos using this space.